 However, being Scottish does save Archibald’s life.
 The novel contains two perilous and related events.
 Early in the novel, Dumais, an habitant, crosses the Rivière-du-Sud when the ice is too thin and breaks.
 The Canadiens made ice bridges, as depicted in Krieghoff’s painting above.
 In fact, Dumais is the victim of a genuine débâcle.
 He breaks a leg and is hanging from a tree hoping to be rescued.
 Archibald turns into a formidable athlete and saves Dumais’s life.

 Later in the novel, Dumais will save Archibald’s life.
 The British have attacked New France and Archibald is ordered to burn properties, including the d’Haberville’s manoir, which he doesn’t want to do.
-However, as he is destroying properties, Archibald is captured by Amerindians and is about to be tortured and burned when Dumais surfaces, looking like an Amerindian, and tells the Amerindians that their captive is not an Englishman, but Scottish and that “les Écossais sont les sauvages des Anglais[,]”[iii] or “the Scots are the Englishmen’s savages.”
+However, as he is destroying properties, Archibald is captured by Amerindians and is about to be tortured and burned when Dumais surfaces, looking like an Amerindian, and tells the Amerindians that their captive is not an Englishman, but Scottish and that “les Écossais sont les sauvages des Anglais[,]”[iii] or “the Scots are savages to the English.”
 Dumais then goes on to tell that Archie is the young man who saved his life on the day the ice broke.

 Dumais even reveals that is not altogether the Amerindian he appears to be, but a sort of “voyageur,” the often métissé French-Canadian who manned the birch-bark canoes, first for fur-traders and later for Scottish explorers who crossed the continent, the voyageur who spoke the Amerindian languages and married Amerindians.